Using the OAuth Client Policy

 11. Click OK to activate the policy.

-Create user to be used for Client ID and Shared Secret
+Create user to be used for Client ID

 The client id and shared secret is used when invoking the OAuth provider.
 The gateway will send these to identify itself with the OAuth provider.
 The first step would be obtaining this information by registering this service in the OAuth provider.
 See the documentation provided by the OAuth provider for these steps.